-[Certain provisions allow the Court to make a summary determination authorising operations on native title land if no native title parties have come forward following notification of an intention to negotiate with native title parties (see eg section 63N of the Mining Act 1971 and section 56 of the Opal Mining Act 1995) or if the operations are of a kind attracting the expedited procedure (see eg section 63O of the Mining Act 1971 and section 57 of the Opal Mining Act 1995).]
+Certain provisions allow the Court to make a summary determination authorising operations on native title land if no native title parties have come forward following notification of an intention to negotiate with native title parties (see eg section 63N of the Mining Act 1971 and section 56 of the Opal Mining Act 1995) or if the operations are of a kind attracting the expedited procedure (see eg section 63O of the Mining Act 1971 and section 57 of the Opal Mining Act 1995).

-- 4.4.1 An application for a summary determination authorising operations on native title land must - (a) identify and describe the land on which the prop osed (sic) operations are to be carried out; and - (b) describe the interest (including any authority or tenement authorising the proposed operations) that the applicant holds or has applied to hold in the land; and - (c) describe the general nature of the propo sed (sic) operations that are to be carried out on the land; and - (d) set out the terms of the determination sought; and - (e) if the applicant is relying on the expedited procedure - (i) set out the grounds on which the applicant alleges that the expedited procedure applies to the proposed operations; and - (ii) be accompanied by copies of any objections to reliance on the expedited procedure received by the applicant; and - (f) be accompanied by a copy of the notice initiating negotiations with native title parties in relation to the proposed operations given by the applicant; and - (g) set out to whom, when and how that notice was given. - 4.4.2 If the applicant is relying on the expedited procedure the applicant must give a copy of the notice to each person (if any) who has objected to reliance on the expedited procedure.
+- 4.4.1 An application for a summary determination authorising operations on native title land must be instituted by filing an Originating Application in the prescribed form and must- - (a) identify and describe the land on which the proposed operations are to be carried out; - (b) describe the interest (including any authority or tenement authorising the proposed operations) that the applicant holds or has applied to hold in the land; - (c) describe the general nature of the proposed operations that are to be carried out on the land: - (d) set out the terms of the determination sought; - (e) if the applicant is relying on the expedited procedure - (i) set out the grounds on which the applicant alleges that the expedited procedure applies to the proposed operations; and - (ii) be accompanied by a supporting affidavit in the prescribed form exhibiting copies of any objections to reliance on the expedited procedure received by the applicant; - (f) be accompanied by a supporting affidavit in the prescribed form exhibiting a copy of the notice initiating negotiations with native title parties in relation to the proposed operations given by the applicant; and - (g) set out to whom, when and how that notice was given.